Updated on: April 26, 2026

 Just download and install the VPN app from the provider’s site or the app store.
 Follow the setup instructions, connect to a server location, and enjoy being able to use the internet with a VPN.

 However, keep in mind that the Google Play Store is blocked in China.
 This means that it’s important to download your VPN before traveling to China.
 If you forget to do that, I made sure that every VPN on this list offers an APK file link, so that you can manually download and install the VPN on your Android phone in China.
-And some VPNs, including ExpressVPN, also have mirrored URLs for an alternative way to sign up and download.
+Some VPNs, including ExpressVPN, also have mirrored URLs for an alternative way to sign up and download.

 Can I use a free VPN for streaming in China?